 Life today can seem too fast paced.
 We miss the days when we sat on the porch and chatted with the neighbors in the evenings.
 An afternoon at the market gives you an opportunity to slow down a bit and savor some interaction with your neighbors, or maybe even make new friends!
 One thing’s for certain, a few trips to the market will help you ‘put a face on your food.’
 When you get to know the local folks who grow what you eat and learn about their farming practices, you can feel more secure about the safety of your food.
 So stop by the market to see what’s in store for you.

-Vendors interested in participating in the market should contact Larry Green for more information.
+Vendors interested in participating in the market should contact Jennifer Powell for more information.
 Vendors must be within Sanilac, Huron, or Tuscola County and all merchandise must be produced within the county.
 No “trucking” allowed.
 The Port Sanilac Farmers’ Market does not allow resale items – no antique or flea market vendors.
-Please download the Market Rules and Registration form for more information.
+Please download the Vendor Market Rules and Registration form for more information.

 - ToursOpen or Close